pariyatti/mobile-app/README.md

 # Grab dependencies
 flutter pub get

-# Generate code for part-files
+# Generate code for part-files.
+This generated code is used to
+# parse/deserialize JSON and db data into model objects.
 flutter pub run build_runner build
 ```